yugabyte/yugabyte-db/docs/content/latest/benchmark/scalability/scaling-queries-ycql.md

   - 60 GB RAM
   - 2 x 375 GB direct attached SSD
 - Replication factor (RF) = `3`
 - YugabyteDB version: `0.9.1.0`.
-All configuration options are default on the YugabyteDB nodes.
+All configuration flags are default on the YugabyteDB nodes.

 The workload was generated using a multi-threaded Cassandra key-value sample application that was run from `n1-highcpu-32` machines.
 The key and value sizes used were 40 and 16 bytes, respectively.